Flu vaccinations: consent, patient safety and delegation

 Nurses can carry out the mass administration of vaccinations through a Patient Group Direction (PGD).
 This allows licensed medicines to be supplied or administered by a named health professional to a group of patients who meet the criteria defined in the PGD.
 They are responsible for selecting appropriate patients and for obtaining the consent or parental authority.

 The Medicines and Healthcare Products Regulatory Agency (MHRA) has published guidance on the use of PGDs.
-Public Health England has also produced PGD templates to support national immunisation programmes.
+The UK Health Security Agency (UKHSA) has also produced PGD templates to support national immunisation programmes.

 Healthcare assistants

-Subject to the right safeguards, practices can ensure the efficient running of the flu vaccination programme by involving trained staff, such as healthcare assistants.
+Subject to the right safeguards, practices can ensure the efficient running of the flu vaccination programme by involving trained staff, such as healthcare assistants (HCAs).

 HCAs can only administer flu vaccinations under a Patient Specific Direction (PSD).
 This is an instruction from a GP or independent nurse prescriber to supply and/or administer medicine directly to a named patient or several named patients.
 The prescriber is responsible for assessing the patient(s).